6-APDB: Interactions

+Pharmacology

+Pharmacodynamics

-In animal studies, 6-APDB fully substitutes for MBDB and MMAI but not for amphetamine or LSD.
+In animal drug discrimination studies, 6-APDB fully substitutes for MBDB and MMAI but not for amphetamine or LSD.
 In vitro, 6-APDB has been shown to inhibit the reuptake of serotonin, dopamine, and norepinephrine with IC50 values of 322 nM, 1,997 nM, and 980 nM, respectively.
 These values are very similar to those of MDA, but with those for the catecholamines slightly lower in comparison, perhaps more similarly to MDMA.
-In contrast, 5-APDB is highly selective for serotonin.
 Though 6-APDB does not substitute for amphetamine in rats at the doses used in referenced study, based on its in vitro profile it can be suggested that it may have amphetamine-like effects at higher doses.
+It also has activities at serotonin receptors.

+In subsequent animal studies, 6-APDB produced robust hyperlocomotion and, in drug discrimination tests, fully substituted for MDMA, partially substituted for DOM and cocaine, and failed to substitute for methamphetamine.

+Chemistry

+Analogues

+In contrast to 6-APDB, 5-APDB is highly selective for serotonin.

 The unsaturated benzofuran derivative 6-APB, or 6-(2-aminopropyl)benzofuran is also known, but the difference in pharmacological effects between 6-APB and 6-APDB is unclear.